 Prep and blanch the beans.
 Bring water to a boil, put the beans in for a brief stint, just four or five minutes, drain, and plunge into ice water.
 They’ll turn a lovely bright green, crisp yet tender.
 Pat them dry.

-Toast your walnuts in a skillet, microwave, or oven.
+Toast the walnuts in a skillet, microwave, or oven.
 I think the microwave is easiest.
 Simply spread the walnuts on a plate, and microwave in 1-minute increments, stirring, until they’re fragrant and lightly toasted.

 Prepare the vinaigrette.
 Mince the garlic and fresh oregano, add it to the olive oil, red wine vinegar, and season with salt and pepper.
 I like to put it all in a little jar with a tight fitting lid so I can just shake it up.

+Combine.
 Drizzle the vinaigrette over the beans and toss to coat.

 If you want to make it extra impressive, arrange the green beans on a platter so they’re all going in the same direction.
 Looks pretty, and it’s simple to do.

+Add toppings.
 Top with the olives, sun dried tomatoes, and walnuts, and sprinkle with lemon zest.
 Isn’t it so pretty?

 Green beans are easy to prep.
 Sort beans, discarding discolored, soft, or overlarge beans.
 With your fingertips or a paring knife, snap off the stem end of the bean.
 There’s no need to remove the other end of the bean.
 Green beans can be left whole, cut into bite-sized pieces, or French cut (sliced lengthwise).
 Always wash beans with lots of cold water.